crocodile2u/validity/README.md

 Field::string("email")->addCallbakRule(new EmailAddress(), "Email is invalid!");
 ```

 * Are you using [Yii2](http://www.yiiframework.com/) but still want to use validity?
-It's just a tiny bit more complicated thenin case of ZF:
+It's just a tiny bit more complicated then in case of ZF:

 ```php
 Field::string("email")->addCallbakRule(function($value) {